 Note.
 Don't include an outstanding rollover from a traditional, SEP, or SIMPLE IRA to a qualified retirement plan.

-Include, on line 6, qualified distributions from Part IV of your CAUTION 2021 Form 8915-F (2020)
+Include, on line 6, qualified distributions from Part IV of your 2022 Form(s) 8915-F, if any, you repaid in 2022 no CAUTION later than the deadline for repayment.